By: Natalie D. Muth, MD, MPH, RDN, FAAP

 Stevia- or artificially-sweetened drinks.
 The health risks of stevia or artificial sweeteners to children are not well understood.
 For this reason, it is best to avoid sweetened drinks, even if they are calorie-free.
 When children have a strong preference for sweet drinks, it can lead them to dislike or refuse plain water.

 Toddler milk.
-Toddler milks, often marketed by formula companies as "transitional" to wean from breast milk or formula, are unnecessary and potentially harmful to young children.
-These products contain added sugars and may fill a baby's stomach up so he or she is not hungry for healthier foods.
+Toddler milks, often marketed by formula companies as "next stage" or "transitional" to wean from breast milk or formula, are unnecessary.
+For most children, they provide no nutritional advantage over a well-balanced diet that includes breast milk and/or cow milk.
+They're also more expensive and contain added sugars, which can fill up a baby's stomach so they are not hungry for healthier foods.

 Sugary drinks like sodas, sports drinks, fruit drinks, lemonade, sweetened water, and other drinks containing added sugars are harmful to a child's health.
 They increase the risk of excess weight gain,